Statistics Explained

 Energy import dependency

-The long-term evaluation of the indicator for energy import dependency for the period 2006 to 2021 shows moderate progress towards the SD objectives.
-The short-term evaluation for the period 2016 to 2021 also shows moderate progress towards the SD objectives.
+The long-term evaluation of the indicator for energy import dependency for the period 2007 to 2022 shows moderate movement away from the SD objectives.
+The short-term evaluation for the period 2017 to 2022 shows significant movement away from the SD objectives.

 Energy import dependency shows the share of a country’s total energy needs that are met by imports from other countries.
 It is calculated as net imports divided by the gross available energy (GAE).
 Energy import dependency = (imports – exports) / gross available energy.